IvanITD/odin-recipes/README.md

 * Added time description which later put into a comment just to finish the project and later release it visibly
 * Added an unordered list of the ingredients
 * Added an ordered list of the steps to prepare the dish
+* Added an author description under the image for pepper steak
+* Finished the third iteration
+* Started the fourth iteration
+* Created a new recipe html file called babybackribs
+* Added HTML boilerplate into the file
 *